Jayanth-reflex/llm-abliteration-quantization/docs/learning_outcomes.md

 ### **Career Transformations**

 **Sarah Chen** - *Software Engineer → AI Research Scientist*
-> "The practical projects gave me real experience with cutting-edge techniques.
+> "The practical projects gave me real experience with advanced techniques.
 I went from basic web development to leading AI research at a Fortune 500 company in 18 months."

 **Marcus Rodriguez** - *Data Analyst → AI Startup CTO*
 > "Building the research assistant project taught me how to architect scalable AI systems.
 I used those skills to co-found an AI startup that raised $2M in seed funding."